A tetrachotomy for expansions of the real ordered additive group: The one-variable case of Theorem B

 Observe that $\Delta_{(l_1,l_2)}^{k} f(x) = \Delta^1_{l_2} \Delta^{k-1}_{l_1} f(x)$ whenever $l_1 \in \R^{k-1}$ and $l_2 \in \R$.
 Note that for given $h$, the function $\Delta_{h}^k f$ is defined on the interval $(a,b-k\|h\|)$.

-In the proof of the o-minimal case of Theorem C in \cite{LasStein}, one only has to consider the usual $k$-th difference (that is the case when $h_1=\dots=h_n$).
-Our proof of Theorem C however depends crucially on allowing the $h_i$ to differ.
-The reason for this difference between the two proofs is that we do not have an analogue of the o-minimal cell decomposition theorem for type A expansions.
+In the proof of the o-minimal case of Theorem~\ref{thm:A-one-Var} in \cite{LasStein}, one only has to consider the usual $k$-th difference (that is the case when $h_1=\dots=h_n$).
+Our proof of Theorem~\ref{thm:A-one-Var} however depends crucially on allowing the $h_i$ to differ.
+The reason for this difference between the two proofs is that the o-minimal frontier inequality is applied in \cite{LasStein}, and this inequality doesn't hold for type A expansions in general.

 Let $J$ be an open subinterval of $I$ and $k\in \N$.
 A tuple $(u,x) \in \R^{k}_{\geq 0} \times J$ is \textbf{$(J,k)$-suitable} if $x + k\|u\| \in J$.
 We denote the set of such pairs by $S_{J,k}$.
 Note that $S_{J,k}$ is open and $\Delta_h^k f(x)$ is defined for each $(h,x)\in S_{J,k}$.